-This elegant evening on the town takes place at the dazzling Carnegie Library at Mt.
+The Heroes Gala offers an elegant evening on the town taking place at the dazzling Carnegie Library at Mt.
 Vernon Square.
-You’ll enjoy great entertainment, an open bar, andthe best food-tasting stations in DC, including Asia Nine, CaliBurger, Mason Dixie Biscuit Co., and Taco Bamba.
+You’ll enjoy great entertainment, an open bar, and the best food-tasting stations in DC, including Asia Nine, CaliBurger, Mason Dixie Biscuit Co., Mixology Catering & Bartending, and Taco Bamba.
 Special thanks to our beverage sponsors Barefoot Wine & Bubbly, Stoli, and Heineken.

 JOIN THE HOST COMMITTEE!